MeLlamoArroz/Ravn-Challenge-V2-Israel-Huaman/README.md

 ## Project Description

 The following project is a visualization tool, based on SWAPI GHAPHQL API.
-Shows all the main characters of the first 2 trilogies of Start Wars.
+Shows all the main characters of the first 2 trilogies of Star Wars.
-Including its general information and vehicles.
+Including general information and vehicles.

 ## Screenshots